aimms/language-reference/advanced-language-components/the-aimms-programming-interface/passing-errors-and-messages.rst

 .. rubric:: Passing errors and messages

-The AIMMS API functions in :numref:`table:api.error` let you send error and warning messages to AIMMS and get the current AIMMS status.
+The AIMMS API functions in :ref:`this table <table:api.error>` let you send error and warning messages to AIMMS and get the current AIMMS status.
 In addition, you can obtain the error number and description of the last AIMMS API error.